rochacbruno/bred/docs/README.md

 ![Splash](./screenshots/splash.png)

 **[VIEW SCREENSHOTS GALLERY](./screenshots.md)**

 > [!WARNING]
-> This configuration is optimized for **vim 9** and may not fully work with earlier versions of Vim or Neovim.
+> This configuration is optimized for **vim 9+** and may not fully work with earlier versions of Vim (Neovim compatibility is a best effort basis, may not work as expected).

 > [!NOTE]
 > This configuration does not affect neovim as it is located in `~/.vim` and not in `~/.config/nvim`, as long as you don't symlink it and don have a ~/.vimrc it must allow you to use both Vim and Neovim with different configurations.
 If you want to try it out with Neovim at your own risk `nvim -u ~/.vim/vimrc` should work with limited functionality.